plewis/plewis.github.io/phylogenetics/papers.md

 Larget, B., and D. L. Simon.
 1999.
 Markov chain monte carlo algorithms for the Bayesian analysis of phylogenetic trees.
 Molecular Biology and Evolution 16: 750-759. (see also Holder et al. 2005) (Feb 27)

+Lartillot, N., and Philippe, H. 2004.
+A Bayesian mixture model for across-site heterogeneities in the amino-acid replacement process.
+Molecular Biology and Evolution, 21:1095–1109.
+(DP mixture model for amino acid spectra) (Apr 9)

 Lartillot, N., and H. Philippe.
 2006.
 Computing bayes factors using thermodynamic integration.
 Systematic Biology 55(2): 195-207.
 (Thermodynamic integration (a.k.a. path sampling) marginal likelihood estimation) (Feb 29)

 Lewis, P. O. 2001a.
 A likelihood approach to estimating phylogeny from discrete morphological character data.
 Systematic Biology 50:913-925.
 (Mar 21)